Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Conclusions Future Work

 \subsection{Spectral Model Grids and Interpolation Schemes}

-Our posterior inferences on component temperatures are roughly 2\,K, while the spacing of the temperature grids is 100\,K for all three model grids used.
-This means that the sampling of the model grid is insufficient for the high-SNR data at hand.
-In addition, we use a linear interpolation scheme for simplicity, which could also contribute to reducing the fidelity of the models over the coarse grid available \citep[see, e.g.,][]{Czekala2015}.
-In order to support the reliable correction of stellar contamination in \JWST{} exoplanet transmission spectra, we suggest it would be useful to generate model grids with spacings in each of their dimensions that are two orders of magnitude smaller than those currently available.
-We also recommend that future work explore the impact in this context of linear interpolation versus more complex approaches, such as bicubic interpolation or spectral emulation via principal component analysis \citep[e.g.,][]{Czekala2015}.
+\R{The typical standard deviation of our component temperature estimates is 4.5\,K (\autoref{sec:parameter_inference})}, while the spacing of the temperature grids is 100\,K for all three model grids used.
+This means that the sampling of the model grid is insufficient for the high-S/N data at hand. \R{In other words, while precise \JWST{} may be able to constrain the temperatures of spectral components at the ${\sim}5$\,K level, this effort is limited by the relative sparse sampling of 100\,K in available grids (roughly 20 times greater than possible constraints.)} \R{To} support the reliable correction of stellar contamination in \JWST{} exoplanet transmission spectra, we suggest that it would be useful to generate model grids with spacings in \R{temperature (and other dimensions, where possible)} that are two orders of magnitude smaller than those currently available \R{(e.g., 1\,K) in order to bring the model spacing in line with constraints that are now possible with \JWST{} spectra.}

+In addition, \R{for simplicity} we use a linear interpolation scheme \R{here}, which could also contribute to reducing the fidelity of the models over the coarse grid available \citep[see, e.g.,][]{Czekala2015}.
+We also recommend that future work explore the impact in this context of linear interpolation versus more \R{precise (but complex)} approaches, such as bicubic interpolation or spectral emulation via principal component analysis \citep[e.g.,][]{Czekala2015} \R{or machine learning \citep{Badenas-Agusti2024}}.